wallarm/product-documentation/docs/latest/user-guides/rules/view.md

 You can create rules with specified action but not linked to any endpoint - they are called **default rules**.
 Such rules are applied to all endpoints.

-* To create default rule, during [rule creation](add-rule.md) leave URI blank.
+* To create default rule, follow the [standard procedure](add-rule.md) but leave URI blank.
 The new rule not linked to any endpoint will be created.
 * To view the list of created default rules, click the **Default rules** button.

 !!! info "Traffic filtration mode default rule"